Comet

-Extinct comets that have passed close to the Sun many times have lost nearly all of their volatile ices and dust and may come to resemble small asteroids.
+Comets differ from asteroids.
+Comets contain volatile material that sublimate as they approach the Sun to produce the characteristic tail, but asteroids are more like rocks and form no tail.
 Asteroids are thought to have a different origin from comets, having formed inside the orbit of Jupiter rather than in the outer Solar System.
 However, the discovery of main-belt comets and active centaur minor planets has blurred the distinction between asteroids and comets.
 In the early 21st century, the discovery of some minor bodies with long-period comet orbits, but characteristics of inner solar system asteroids, were called Manx comets.
 They are still classified as comets, such as C/2014 S3 (PANSTARRS).
 Twenty-seven Manx comets were found from 2013 to 2017.

 As of November 2021, there are 4,584 known comets.
 However, this represents a very small fraction of the total potential comet population, as the reservoir of comet-like bodies in the outer Solar System (in the Oort cloud) is about one trillion.
 Roughly one comet per year is visible to the naked eye, though many of those are faint and unspectacular.
 Particularly bright examples are called "great comets".
 Comets have been visited by uncrewed probes such as NASA's Deep Impact, which blasted a crater on Comet Tempel 1 to study its interior, and the European Space Agency's Rosetta, which became the first to land a robotic spacecraft on a comet.